Alfredooe/Barnacle/README.md

 ### 1. Repository Structure

 Your repo should be structured like this.
 It probably already is.
 Add an ignore file to ignore a stack.
+Add .gitignore for your docker created config files, This hard pulls to avoid local untracked change issues.

 ```
 your-repo/